DavePearce/Homepage/content/blog/07_rust_borrow_duration.md

 could never be returned (i.e. since there is no relationship between the lifetimes `a` and `b`).

-## Puzzle #2

-Could do a control-flow puzzle?
-Where we exploit the diamond property to know something.

-## Puzzle #2
+## Stretching Out

 Talk about other compounds like arrays or structs.

-## Puzzle #3
+## The Puzzle

+An interesting (though largely pointless) question arising from all this, is the following puzzle:

+> _Can a method signature fool the borrow checker into thinking a
+> borrow can be returned when, in fact, it cannot?_

-An interesting (largely pointless) question arising from all this, was whether we could completely "fool" the borrow checker.
-That is, return something we know could never hold the borrow, but where Rust assumes it could.
+That is, where the return type is something we know could never hold the borrow, but where Rust must still assume it could.
 In fact, it's not so hard.
-But, my first attempt
+But, my first attempt failed:
-failed:

 ```Rust
 struct Empty<'a> { }